 Description:

 I served as a Teaching Assistant (TA) for Mathematics and General Chemistry.
 As a TA, I attended class with the students, graded assignments, and held office hours and study sessions.
 Through my position as a TA, I learned patience and worked with each student at his or her own pace.
 I came up with new ways to explain concepts that were suited to each student’s learning style.
-Their responsiveness and the look on their faces when they first understood a concept was the most rewarding aspect of the job.
-I will strive to facilitate patient education as a physician, making sure that a patient leaves the clinic well informed with all of their questions answered regarding their healthcare needs.
+Their responsiveness and the look on their faces when they first understood a concept were the most rewarding aspects of the job.
+I will strive to facilitate patient education as a physician, making sure that a patient leaves the clinic well-informed with all of their questions answered regarding their healthcare needs.

-AMCAS Work and Activities example #25
+AMCAS Work and Activities Example #25

 AMCAS Work and Activities Examples: Honors, Awards and Recognitions